 Archivists on the Issues is a forum for archivists to discuss the issues we are facing today.
-Today’s post comes from a new regular writer for I&A’s blog, Summer Espinoza.
-Summer is the digital archivist at California State University, Dominguez Hills where she is working on a California State University Archives project.
+Today’s post comes from Steering Committee member Samantha Brown, an Assistant Archivist at the New-York Historical Society.

 As archivists, we are constantly weighing the rights of record creators and donors against the needs of researchers.
 Sometimes balancing these differing needs can lead to a struggle that puts archives and libraries in the middle.
 We can find an example of this in a recent news story involving the University of Michigan’s Bentley Historical Library.

 The Bentley Historical Library’s story begins with the John Tanton Papers.
 The finding aid for the collection describes Dr. Tanton as an environmental, population control, and immigration reform advocate who has held leadership positions with the Sierra Club, Michigan Natural Areas Council, Wilderness and Natural Areas Advisory Board, Pictured Rocks National Lakeshore Advisory Commission, Little Traverse Conservancy, and the Environmental Fund .
 What makes him a controversial figure was his work with the Federation for American Immigration Reform (FAIR), the Center for Immigration Studies (CIS) and NumbersUSA.
 While working with these organization, Dr. Tanton worked to reduce both legal and illegal immigration and opposed bilingualism in public schools and government agencies [2,3].
 In addition to this work, Dr. Tanton also created a publishing company called The Social Contract Press which notably published The Turner Diaries which was a race war fantasy novel that is seen as a key work for members of the American white supremacist movement .